DISASTER RECOVERY GUIDE

-Unfortunately, occurrences of price gouging following a disaster are well documented.
-Most businesses are community minded and deal with their neighbors fairly.
+Occurrences of price gouging following a disaster are well documented.
+Most businesses are community-minded and deal with their neighbors fairly.
 Some, however, are not.
-To report price gouging situations, contact the NJ Division of Consumer Affairs at 800-242-5846 (in NJ) or 973-504-6200.
+To report price gouging situations, contact the New Jersey Division of Consumer Affairs at 800-242-5846 (in NJ) or 973-504-6200.

 Advanced Fee Loan Scam

 If you need to get a loan quickly, don't be tempted by promises of "guaranteed" loans for upfront fees.
 Telephone solicitors may request a loan initiation fee ranging from $100 to several thousand dollars.
 Fraud prevention experts warn that you may never get a loan or see your money again.
 To learn more, visit njconsumeraffairs.gov/Fraud/Pages/default.aspx.

 In the wake of a disaster, you may find a series of solicitors at your door seeking donations to help with recovery efforts.
 In most municipalities, anyone soliciting door-to-door must be registered with the local police department.

 For peace of mind, donate directly to the charity of your choice.
 Frequently, the door-to-door solicitors are only in town long enough to take advantage of the situation.

 - Do not give out your credit card number

 - Do not give to a charity because you were sent a gift or were offered a "free" prize